TaigaLee/SP-Table-Slider/README.md

 The project was boostrapped with create-react-app.

-The information from S&P 500 Total Returns by Year was used is JSON format.
+The information from S&P 500 Total Returns by Year was used in JSON format.

 ## Environment